-Port of Call are regularly approached by organisations who are faced with an issue around alcohol or substances in the workplace.
+Drug and alcohol rehab experts Port of Call are regularly approached by organisations who are faced with an issue around alcohol or substances in the workplace.
 Through our years of working hand in hand with employers, we’ve come to appreciate that so often a tailored approach is called for.

 Facing up to alcohol addiction issues can be one of the hardest situations to deal with.
 Alcohol forms such a key part of our social and cultural lives that it can be difficult to acknowledge and come to terms with an alcohol related addiction issue.
-But help is available and it doesn’t always have to come from a rehab clinic or detox programme.
+But help is available and it doesn’t always have to come from an alcohol rehab clinic or detox programme.

 Self help groups for alcohol addiction can provide valuable support for individuals from a group perspective, In a self help group, the focus is on sharing experiences with a view to gaining support from the group itself by owning one’s own experiences and addiction to alcohol with a view to achieving long term abstinence and stopping drinking for good.

 Meet Frank, 51, from Bristol.
 For years Frank ignored the dangers of alcohol, regularly drinking more than three times the recommended 14 units of alcohol a week.
-This is Frank’s account of how he has found a new lease of social life, sinking putts instead of pints, thanks to rehab and addiction counselling organised by Port of Call.
+This is Frank’s account of how he has found a new lease of social life, sinking putts instead of pints, thanks to alcohol rehab and addiction counselling organised by Port of Call.

 It’s good to talk.
 The old adage of ‘a problem shared is a problem halved’ is never truer than in the context of addiction, whether it be reaching out yourself or on behalf of a loved one, friend or colleague.